Date last reviewed:

 The pneumococcal conjugate (PCV 13) vaccine protects against infection from 13 types of pneumococcal bacteria.
 This vaccine is given free to infants at 2, 4, and 12 months of age.
 It’s also given to older children and adults with certain medical conditions.
 Learn more about the PCV 13 vaccine.

-Two other pneumococcal conjugate vaccines have recently been approved by Health Canada for infants, children, and adults:
+Other pneumococcal conjugate vaccines have been approved by Health Canada for infants, children, and adults:

 Pneumococcal quick facts